-Many people who want [link id=’50263′ text=’dental implants’] qualify as good candidates, but what if you are told you need a bone graft for your implants?
+Many people who want dental implants qualify as good candidates, but what if you are told you need a bone graft for your implants?
 Will that make your dental implants not only more expensive, but also more prone to fail?

-A new study says that the survival rates for dental implants with and without a bone graft are statistically similar, but this is still a concern, and it reminds us that we should consider options that don’t require a bone graft — such as [link id=’50333′ text=’All-on-4 implant dentures’] — when possible.
+A new study says that the survival rates for dental implants with and without a bone graft are statistically similar, but this is still a concern, and it reminds us that we should consider options that may not require a bone graft — such as All-On-4 hybrid denture implants — when possible.

 This study looked only at dental implants placed in pure native bone compared to those placed following a separate bone graft procedure.
 Excluded from the study were bone grafts done to preserve the socket at the same time as the implant was placed.
 The study was large in terms of patients, implants, and in time.
 Over 1200 patients who received over 2700 dental implants from 1985 to 2012 were included in the study.

 The five-year survival rate for implants placed in natural bone was 92%, compared to only 90% for implants placed with bone graft.
 Ten-year survival rates were much lower, only 87% for implants placed in native bone without any grafting and 79% for implants placed with a bone graft.